 In Ireland (IE).
-The installation must be carried out by a Competent Person and installed in accordance with the current edition of I.S.813.2002 "Domestic Gas Installations" the current Building Regulations and reference should be made to the current ETCI rules for electrical installations.
+The installation must be carried out by a Competent Person and registered with the RGII and installed in accordance with the current edition of I.S.813.2002 "Domestic Gas Installations" the current Building Regulations and reference should be made to the current ETCI rules for electrical installations.